 Federal Student Loans for Community College

-The United States government treats community college just like any four-year institution, so you’ll have all the same federal loan opportunities available to you.
+The United States government treats community college like any four-year institution.
+You’ll have all the same federal loan opportunities available to you.
 There are many types of federal loans that you may qualify for, though the most advantageous are subsidized federal loans.

 With a subsidized student loan, you won’t accumulate any interest on your loan while you’re in school.
 Instead, interest is deferred until you begin making payments in the repayment period.
-With an unsubsidized student loan, by contrast, you will start accumulating interest as soon as the loan is disbursed.
+By contrast, an unsubsidized student loan starts accruing interest upon distribution.

 Many community college students use federal loans because the interest rates are competitive, and you don’t need credit to qualify.
 Federal loans also come with a wide range of repayment options to suit your lifestyle.
 But be aware there is a maximum loan limit with federal student loans.